ale-casco/lyticEBV_RNAseq/README.md

 ## Data Availability

-Raw and processed RNA-seq data used in this study can be accessed through the NCBI GEO data base under the accession number <to be provided>.
-The full manuscript detailing our findings is available on Cell Reports <insert website>.
+Raw (genome-aligned BAM files) and processed (RSEM output) RNA-seq data used in this study can be accessed through the NCBI GEO database under the accession number GSE271717.
+The full manuscript detailing our findings is available on Cell Reports <under revisions>.

 ## Repository Contents